Skip to the main content

 Traits & Skills

-Updated Mar 31, 2018
+Updated Mar 31, 2024

-Hearing aid practitioners need to possess:
+Hearing aid practitioners need:

-• the ability to build good relationships
+• The ability to build good relationships

-• good speaking and listening skills
+• Good speaking and listening skills

-• good hand-eye coordination
+• Good hand-eye coordination

-• an interest in biology.
+• An interest in biology

 They should enjoy:

-• collecting, recording, and studying test results
+• Collecting, recording, and studying test results

-• working with adults of all ages
+• Working with adults of all ages

-• using computers
+• Using computers

-• working with different types of equipment and technology.
+• Working with different types of equipment and technology

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.